 What does the term custom cabinetry mean to you and your kitchen remodeling project?
 Custom cabinets are measured, designed, and built to fit your specific kitchen.
 This article will provide an overview of custom cabinetry to help you purchase your new kitchen cabinets.
 Selecting your new kitchen cabinets is a big design decision.
 They set the style for the kitchen remodel-whether modern, transitional, or traditional.
 They also need to be highly functional and last for years.
 Additionally, kitchen cabinetry accounts for a large portion of your renovation budget.

-Stock, Semi-Custom, Custom Cabinets
+Stock, Semi-Custom, and Custom Cabinets

-Being able to select your cabinets’ location, height, depth, and width of your cabinets to optimize functionality.
-You can also customize based on how you actually plan to use the kitchen – whether that is quick 30-minute chef family meals, gourmet experimentation, or large-scale entertaining
+Being able to select your cabinets’ location, height, depth, and width is also possible and will optimize functionality.
+And you can customize your cabinetry layout based on how you plan to use the kitchen – whether that is 30-minute chef family meals, gourmet experimentation, or large-scale entertaining.

 Most kitchen spaces – especially in an existing home remodel – are not a standard size.
 In an especially small or oddly shaped kitchen, stock and prefabricated cabinets are likely not worth the initial savings since they will not fit well.
 Custom-fitted cabinets can be the most cost-effective way to get a livable and functional kitchen.
 Remember, you don’t have to figure your kitchen design out on your own.
 Cabinets of the Desert offers complimentary initial design consultation, professional measure-up, and kitchen design services.
 Our designers have designed hundreds of kitchens using gold-standard kitchen industry software and will help you make yours special and functional.